kaplanelad/shellfirm/README.md

 Do you want to learn from other people's mistakes?

-`shellfirm` will intercept any risky patterns (predefined or user's custom additions) and will immediately prompt a small challenge that will double verify your action, think of it as a captcha for your terminal.
+`shellfirm` will intercept any risky patterns and immediately prompt a small challenge that will double verify your action, think of it as a captcha for your terminal.

 ```bash
 $ rm -rf /